vascomfnunes/tmux-clima/README.md

 The location is obtained automatically using your IP address.

-Results are cached in `~/.tmux-clima` for 15 minutes by default.
+Results are cached for 15 minutes by default.

 Currently, it only supports Celsius degrees.